doppelgrau/esp32-f9p-io-board/README.md

     - V78E05-1000 (step down converter) PS1 generates 5V
     - AZ1117-3.3 LDO U2 generates 3V from the 5V supply.
 - ESP32-WROOM-32 U1 for computing-power, wifi, Bluetooth
-- Arduino headers for the F9P (uart 1 of the F9P connected)
+- Arduino headers for the simpleRTK2B-F9P (uart 1 of the F9P connected)
 - Serial interfaces
     - one uart (IO13/14) on the Arduino headers for the F9P
     - one uart (IO0/2) next to the arduino headers on two pins (J2) for the new simpleRTK2Blight.
 Since the two pins have a special meaning during boot, pulling RX to GND during startup results in the ESP going into programming mode.
     - one uart (IO15/16) for RS232 on the D-Sub connector J16
     - one uart (IO1/3) on the USB-Uart converter (J14) - Also supports programming with "RTS/DTR"
 - I2C (IO32/35)
-    - I2C with 3.3V logic level (J8 pin header, J13,17 qwiic connector)
+    - I2C with 3.3V logic level (J8 pin header, J13,17 [qwiic](https://www.sparkfun.com/qwiic) connector)
     - I2C with 5V logic level (J7 pin header)
     - internal used adresses:
         - 0x1C - Magnetometer part of the LSM9DS1 (U12)